jm-cc/pm2/nmad/README.md

 Installation
 ------------

-module nmad requires other pm2 modules: tbx, Puk, PukABI (optionnal), pioman (optionnal).
-PadicoTM is the prefered launcher, and should be built *after* nmad.

 Requirements:
   - autoconf (v 2.50 or later)
   - pkg-config
   - hwloc (optional, recommended)
+  - libexpat XML parser
   - ibverbs/OFED for IB support (set $IBHOME if not installed in /usr)
   - MX for Myrinet support (set $MX_DIR if not installed in /usr)

-**Automated build** (recommended):
+**Automated build (recommended)**:
-To build multiple pm2 modules at once, we recommend to use the build script located in pm2/scripts/pm2-build-packages using a given or a custom configuration file, e.g.:
+To build all modules required by nmad, we recommend to use the build script located in pm2/scripts/pm2-build-packages using a given or a custom configuration file, e.g.: